cydran/cydran/md_docs/general_overview.md

 			}
 		}
 		</a>
+Components also are default participatory members of the Cydran [PubSub messaging](#concept-pubsub) framework and inherit the same [method signatures](#concept-pubsub-msg.ex1) by default.

 * <a id="concept-scope">***``Scope``***</a> - Registered objects become available for evaluation/utilization within the local scope of the processing function.
 Cydran``scope``is found or defined in three (3) locations oraganized by structural heiarchy:
 	* ``global scope:``is the root scope of all scoped contexts.``module``scopes inherit from this context.
 	* ``module scope:``is a child of``global.`` All objects defined in``global``scope are available here because of inheritance.
 A new object in this scope with the same id/signature as defined in inherited contexts only overrides the named object within the immediate specific realm or context of this``module``.
 The``global``references to the the object signature and any external accessor remain without impact beyond the immediate realm of activity.``component``scopes inherit from this context including overridden object references.